singnet/dev-portal/docs/products/DecentralizedAIPlatform/Boilerplate/UserGuide/index.md

 ---

-By following this guide, you should be able to set up, configure, and use the Singularity Web SDK Boilerplate to integrate with SingularityNET services and deploy your project to the Internet Computer.
+By following this guide, you should be able to set up, configure, and use the SingularityNET Web SDK Boilerplate to integrate with SingularityNET services and deploy your project to the Internet Computer.